The CWBA partners with a variety of nonprofit organizations in the community who do work to further our mission.

 Learn more at Wee Cycle's website.

 The CWBA’s Annual Holiday Party is a popular annual tradition, offering CWBA members, friends and colleagues a great opportunity to share holiday cheer, as well as to support a Denver-area charity.
-The CWBA extends special thanks to Haddon, Morgan and Foreman, PC for so generously hosting this event each year.
+The CWBA extends special thanks to Haddon, Morgan and Foreman, PC for so generously hosting this event for many years.

 Holiday Party attendees are well known for their generous support, and beneficiaries can be assured of impressive donations of goods as well as monetary contributions.
 Beneficiaries have included: Central Visitation Program, The Gathering Place, CASA, Urban Peak, Mi Casa Resource Center for Women, Friends of Kids in Crisis, Excelsior Youth Center, The Empowerment Program, The Sacred Heart House of Denver, The Women’s Foundation of Colorado "Girls Graduate" Program, SafeHouse Denver, Smart-Girl, Inc. and The Initiative.